ruslanmv/Develop-generative-AI-solutions-with-Azure-OpenAI/README.md

 Hello everyone!
 In this blog post, we're going to explore how to create some  applications using the Azure OpenAI SDK.
 Azure OpenAI brings the power of OpenAI's generative models to the Azure platform, making it easier than ever to integrate advanced AI capabilities into your applications.

-We'll guide you through the environment setup and discuss four different scenarios where you can implement a Proof of Concept (PoC) using Azure OpenAI:
+We'll guide you through the environment setup and discuss four different  steps using Azure OpenAI:

-1. **Implementing a Proof of Concept (PoC) for Azure OpenAI**: Deploy a GPT-35-turbo-16k model in Azure OpenAI and configure a sample application to connect to the resources.
+1. **Enable Azure OpenAI Service**: Deploy a GPT-35-turbo-16k model in Azure OpenAI and configure a sample application to connect to the resources.
-2. **Developing the PoC App for Company Chatbot**: Explore the potential of Azure OpenAI for company chatbot functionality, focusing on casual tone responses.
+2. **Prompt Engineering for Azure OpenAI**: Explore the potential of Azure OpenAI for company chatbot functionality, focusing on casual tone responses.
-3. **Using the PoC App for Developer Tasks**: Utilize the PoC app to assist with developer tasks such as code refactoring and unit testing.
+3. **Code Generation  for Developer Tasks **: Utilize an app to assist with developer tasks such as code refactoring and unit testing.
-4. **Using Company Data for Travel Recommendations**: Extend the PoC app to utilize company data for providing accurate travel recommendations.
+4. **Implement Retrieval Augmented Generation (RAG) with Azure OpenAI Service**: Extend the app to utilize company data for providing accurate travel recommendations.

 ## Environment Setup